Mayank-Verma29/Customer-Churn-Prediction/README.md

 Finally, the model was deployed using Streamlit, allowing users to input customer details and get real-time churn predictions through an interactive web application.

+## Problem Statement
+Predict whether a customer will churn to help businesses retain customers.

 Tools Used:
 Python (Pandas, NumPy)
 Machine Learning (Scikit-learn)